ibm-cloud-docs/netezza/webconsole/settings.md

 To add network policies, you must belong to the `ADMINISTRATORS` group.
 {: note}

-For more information about network policies and exmples, see [Network policies](/docs/netezza?topic=netezza-network-policies).
+For more information about network policies and examples, see [Network policies](/docs/netezza?topic=netezza-network-policies).

 ### Domain standards
 {: #domain-standards}